 I have presented at a variety of regional, national, and international conferences.
-Below you may find more details: select presentations are also listed on my CV.
+Below you may find select details; full listing is available on my CV.

 “Abir Mukherjee’s Historical Crime Novels and the Contemporary Postcolonial”: British Commonwealth and Postcolonial Studies Conference; February 2020 (online due to COVID-19)